ponyta/ponyta.github.io/_posts/2018-10-06-simple-church-numerals.md

 => 4
 ```

 You may notice a similarity between the last two examples.
-In fact the two
+In fact, the two
 definitions of `square` are exactly the same; the first is just **syntactic
 sugar**[^2] for the second.

-We can call any function the same way as shown above; via parenthesis `(square 4)`.
-Whatever values
+When we call any function via parenthesis (for example, `(square 4)`), whatever values
 are sent as arguments to the function are substituted in the function body's definition and
 simplified.
 This is called the **substitution model**, and it is a simple way of thinking how a
 Lisp interpreter might function.
 For example, calling `(square 4)` would substitute `4` for `x` in